 .
 Occasionally this is actually the case

 , but there are times when an author (etc) will go right out of their way to create greater immersion in their work by claiming that their very obviously fictional and fantastic world is in some way real.
 Usually they claim that they didn't come up with the story, rather it was recounted to them by the actual main characters (or some other witness), often physically, but sometimes by phone or magic.
 Other times they will claim that they found the account in the form of a diary and novelised it, or, if it is a film, that it comprises Found Footage

 or a mixture of found footage and Dramatisation

-Another common method is to claim that the book was written as a testimony (or confession) to actual events - possibly the most notable example of this is The Guild Of Specialists Trilogy
+Another common method is to claim that the book was written as a testimony (or confession) to actual events - possibly the most notable example of this is The Guild of Specialists

 .
 In this version the author pretends they are simply publishing something that someone else has written - this often takes the form of a novelization of a diary or a set of notebooks